Building trust and driving impact: Redefining investor relations in South East Asia

 Phase two

 The shortlisted entries are shared with an independent judging panel made up of industry experts.
-The judges review each shortlisted entry and select their top two picks per category
+The judges review each shortlisted entry based on four criteria scoring each criterion on a scale from 1 to 5.
+The scores for all four criteria are then summed to produce a total score for each entry per judge.

 The IR Impact awards team receives the results and contacts all shortlisted companies to give them the good news.
 The shortlists are then published to the entire IR community a month before the event.